Live Beta

 The grid does not classify people into types.
 It describes each person's current configuration with a precision that makes type categories unnecessary.

-The twenty Harmonies are where the Icosa model’s abstract architecture becomes concrete.
+The twenty harmonies are where the Icosa model’s abstract architecture becomes concrete.
 Each one names a specific human quality — something a person can recognize in their own experience, point to, and work with.
 When you know not just that something is “off” but which harmony is off-center and in which direction, you know where to look and what kind of movement might help.
 That specificity is the grid’s gift.